tranhoang2310/tranhoang2310/README.md

-## Hi, I'm Hoàng, or you can call me KIN 👋
+## Hi, I'm HOÀNG
+or you can call me KIN 👋

 📅 Weekdays for code
 🏍️ Weekends on the road